rtvi-ai/.github/profile/README.md

   - Inference services should be able to leverage open source for the complicated, client-side developer tooling needed for real-time multimedia.
   - Any developer should be able to trivially stand up real-time AI infrastructure for small-scale use, testing, or prototyping.

+If you want, feel free to pop over and check out an [RTVI voice chat demo](https://demo.rtvi.ai/) and then come back here.

 # What client-side code looks like

 Here's a voice-to-voice AI "hello world" in Javascript.